Jasper Moon: Professional career

 A youth product of Leicester City since the age of 8, Moon joined the youth academy of Barnsley in 2017.
 He briefly joined York City on loan in 2019.
 Moon made his professional debut with Barnsley in a 2-1 EFL Championship win over Rotherham United F.C. on 29 December 2020.

 In January 2023, Moon joined fellow League One club Burton Albion on loan until the end of the season.

+On 30 August 2024, Moon joined League Two club Harrogate Town on a season-long loan deal.